Hybrid Spintronic-CMOS Spiking Neural Network With On-Chip Learning: Devices, Circuits and Systems: Introduction

 Recently neurocomputing architectures based on emerging post-CMOS technologies have gained popularity as they offer a direct mapping to many of the neuroscience mechanisms involved in biological synapses \cite{jackson2013nanoscale,jo2010nanoscale,ramakrishnan2011floating,nishitani2013dynamic,kuzum2011nanoelectronic} and neurons \cite{sharad2012spin,ramasubramanian2014spindle,:/content/aip/journal/apl/106/14/10.1063/1.4917011}.
 In order to achieve an integration density similar to the brain, neuromorphic computing architectures aim to achieve a fan-out of 10,000 for each neuron, thereby requiring orders of magnitude more synapses than neurons.
 Additionally, unsupervised learning using Spike-Timing Dependent Plasticity (STDP), or other Hebbian learning rules, require online programming of synapses during spike transmission.
 Hence, a nanoelectronic device emulating synaptic functionalities is an essential component of spiking neuromorphic architectures.

 In this work, we propose a ferromagnet (FM)-heavy metal (HM) multilayer structure where spin-orbit torque induced by the programming current flowing through the HM is the main underlying physical mechanism for generating synaptic plasticity.
 The ferromagnet is part of a Magnetic Tunneling Junction (MTJ) structure where spike voltage transmitted through the MTJ gets modulated by the MTJ conductance.
 The proposed three-terminal device structure offers the advantage of decoupled spike transmission and programming current paths thereby leading to efficient implementation of on-chip learning.
-Further, the proposed synapse can be programmed at ultra-low currents and small programming time durations and thereby consumes orders of magnitude lower programming energy in comparison to other state-of-the-art emerging synaptic devices.
-We discuss a comprehensive framework for simulating such spintronic synapse based spiking neural systems from the device to the system level.
+Further, the proposed synapse can be programmed at low current magnitudes and small programming time durations and thereby consumes orders of magnitude lower programming energy in comparison to other state-of-the-art emerging synaptic devices.
+We discuss a comprehensive framework for simulating such spintronic synapse based spiking neural systems from the device (including calibration to experimental results) to the system level for performing recognition tasks.